 F.1.
-Payments based on long-term resource retirement
+Long-term resource retirement

-Returning grazing land to grassland project

-Payments to encourage farmers to turn grazing land to grassland in 8 west provinces.
+Returning grazing land to grassland project (since 2004): Payments to encourage farmers to turn grazing land to grassland in 8 west provinces.
 No payments under this programme have been identified since 2013.

-"Grain for Green Programme" - Return Farmland to Forest Programme

-Payments to encourage farmers to turn fragile agricultural land to forest or pasture.
+"Grain for Green Programme" - Return Farmland to Forest Programme (since 2000): Payments to encourage farmers to turn fragile agricultural land to forest or pasture.
 Up to 2003, participating farmers were provided with grains and cash subsidies according to the area of damage-susceptible land they "retire".
 In 2004, the grain allocation was converted to a cash equivalent.
-The period for which "retired" land was subsidised was set at two years for land returned to pasture, five years for land converted to "economic" forests and eight years for land converted to "ecological" forests.
+The period for which "retired" land was subsidised was set at two years for land returned to pasture, five years for land converted to "ecological" forests.
 In addition, farmers are provided with a one-time cash subsidy to purchase seeds or tree seedlings for planting, and a yearly subsidy for tending and miscellaneous expenses on the newly converted land.
 Funds are also provided to the forestry agencies to cover technical support and programme design.